top of page

 Inductive Logic

-Using the text The Art of Argument, students in this class learn the basics of how to both write and speak persuasively.
-Students also learn how to identify and correct common logical fallacies to strengthen their arguments.
-The course culminates in a moderated debate at the end of the year for students to showcase their skills.
-Text: The Art of Argument
+Using the text The Argument Builder, students in this class learn the basics of how to both write and speak persuasively.
+Students also use the text The Art of Argument to learn how to identify and correct common logical fallacies to strengthen their arguments.
+Students begin the year watching the classic courtroom drama, 12 Angry Men, and discussing it in light of the errors in human understanding described in Francis Bacon's Four Idols.
+Mini debates on topics such as uniform dress standards allow students to practice applying their knowledge and to develop debate skills.
+The course culminates in a moderated debate at the end of the year for students to showcase their skills in front of family.
+Debate Resolutions in the past have included the following: Creation should be taught alongside evolution in public schools; Artificial Intelligence (AI) is a benefit to humanity.
+Text: The Art of Argument and The Argument Builder

 Biology